 The vast majority of exams will take place at our Coventry Road Examination Centre in Birmingham unless otherwise stated.
-You will be required to bring ID with you for each and every exam you are sitting (failure to do so can involve being turned away).
-Also make sure to have all documents updated i.e. passport, driver’s licence and also make adequate provisions to get to the centre on time.
+You will be required to bring ID with you for each and every exam you are sitting (failure to do so can involve being disqualified).
+Also make sure to have all documents up to date i.e. passport, driver’s licence and also make adequate provisions to get to the centre on time.
 Parking is available at the centre and we are linked to excellent public transport connections from both Birmingham City and Solihull.
-Exams will not be held up by late arrivals.
+Exams will not be held up by delayed arrivals.

 There are specified endorsements required for certain subjects such as for GCSE English and IGCSE English.
 Instructions for the completion of this will be provided by the Exams Officer upon registration.

-For A-Level Sciences (Biology, Chemistry and Physics) there are mandatory practical’s that are required as part of the course.
-We conduct all of this practical’s and students will be required to complete laboratory work and undergo assessment for this.
+For A-Level Sciences (Biology, Chemistry, and Physics) there are mandatory practicals that are required as part of the course.
+We conduct all of these practicals and students will be required to complete laboratory work and undergo assessments for this.
 When filling the ‘Exam Form’ please indicate whether this is a requirement or not.
-If you have completed the practical’s in the past then you will be required to present evidence of this (usually this is stated on your results/certificates).
+If you have completed the practicals in the past then you will be required to present evidence of this (usually this is stated on your results/certificates).

 It is important that you understand that when booking your exams time and effort goes into the process and as we are a private examination centre we have a certain number of candidates allocated for each examination series.
 Depending on your circumstances if in the instance you cannot sit the examinations we will request adequate evidence for this and following this will issue a partial refund taking off the administration cost involved for assigning the examinations.

 No Refunds will be issued following the deadline set by the Awarding Bodies.